MickeyMiao7/Hand_Gesture_Recognition/Deep_Learning_Method/README.md

 caffe/examples/vgg    * Store files of VGG
 caffe/examples/google    * Store files of GoogLeNet
 ```

+#### Note:
+Here the caffe files are incomplete, please download the caffe from its website and build.
+And then put our files into the folder of caffe.
+You can also see the project from out github [https://github.com/MickeyMiao7/Hand_Gesture_Recognition](https://github.com/MickeyMiao7/Hand_Gesture_Recognition)

 ### Image-Preprocessing
 To get the orinal dataset, you can run the command:
 ```console